 “Insight out Baker Street” London.
-Mixed media on canvas, 90 cm diameter.
+Oil painting on canvas, 90 cm diameter.
 2022

 In my travels before and especially after the pandemic, I have had this feeling related to non-places.
 A term coined by Mark Augé that refers to those transit spaces we encounter and don’t give too much attention to as we move from one place to another.